Location: In central Switzerland south of Zurich and Basel

 http://revver.com/video/163245/steam-boat-on-lake-lucerne-in-weggis-switzerland/: This is a short video of cruising in the Lake Lucerne at Weggis.
 However, you will get a fair idea of the beauty of the place by watching it.
 Hard to believe, such places do still exist in the world!

 http://www.travelblog.org/Photos/34853.html: For a cool collection of pictures from a tour to Lucerne, click on it!
-Has a spectacular photo taken in the course of a Lake Lucerne cruise as well.
+It has a spectacular photo taken in the course of a Lake Lucerne cruise as well.

 http://realtravel.com/lucerne-switzerland-travel-blogs-d15729-3.html: No two travelers experience Lucerne in absolutely the same way.
-For varied travelers account of a tour to the Lake and the surrounding regions, click!
+For varied travelers’ accounts of a tour to the Lake and the surrounding regions, click!